babatundeshow/Customer-churn-analysis-/README.md

 # Customer-churn-analysis-
-Data Science analytics project showcasing customer behavior analysis with Python, SQL and Power Bi.
+Data Science analytics project showcasing customers who are susceptible to churn in order to enhance retention strategies and boost business growth with Python, SQL, and Power BI.